Jodhpur

+Jodhpur is a famous tourist spot with a palace, fort, and temples, set in the stark landscape of the Thar Desert.
+It is also known as the 'Blue City' due to the dominant color scheme of its buildings in the old town.
 The old city circles the Mehrangarh Fort and is bounded by a wall with several gates.
-The city has expanded greatly outside the wall, though over the past several decades.
 Jodhpur lies near the geographic centre of the Rajasthan state, which makes it a convenient base for travel in a region much frequented by tourists.
-The city featured in The New York Timess "52 Places to Go in 2020".